 - Hardy – 49

 - Keep in mind that each encounter has its own different damage types.
 Some dungeons, trials, or boss encounters don’t deal Physical damage; so Hardy may become useless.
 If you’re trying to optimize your mitigation always learn what sort of damage bosses deal, and change your CP

 Consumables, Race, and Mundus

 Food: Bi Health & Stamina food offers the most damage by far, as well as helping our Health pool be sturdy enough.
 If you prefer more sustain however, try Dubious Cameron Throne (a holiday event recipe).
 You’ll need to spend some Attribute points in Health to make sure you’re healthy enough though!

 Potions: Weapon Power potions (Blessed Thistle + Dragonthorn + Wormwood) to ensure your Savagery and Brutality are up indefinitely.
 This can get pricey, but try to always use them when fighting tougher content or bosses.
 You can use junk Stamina potions you find for non serious content.

 Mundus: The best Mundus for PvE damage is by far the Warrior Stone for most Stamina builds.
-If you find yourself playing solo a lot however, or don’t play with top notch groups, Lover is a fantastic option as well.
+However if you find yourself solo a lot or not with top notch groups, the Lover is a great option as well.